After more than 50 years of entertaining audiences, Porthouse Theatre is a Northeast Ohio arts landmark.

 Porthouse reached its milestone 50th Anniversary in 2018 and simultaneously completed a $1 million capital campaign that provided expanded facilities and made Porthouse accessible for generations to come.
 With a generous lead donation of $250,000 from the Gregory Hackett Family Foundation, the campaign created a new box office building, a sign wall, expanded restroom facilities, a new drainage system, and an expanded and improved parking area.

 Porthouse's Past Seasons

-Porthouse has provided professional theatrical entertainment for Northeast Ohio audiences for nearly 50 years.
+Porthouse has provided professional theatrical entertainment for Northeast Ohio audiences for more than 50 years.

 Learn More About Porthouse's Past Seasons